MaisonetteWorld/slate/source/index.html.md

 # OMS Carton

-Update a carton and its shipments tracking info.
+Create a carton for provided order item summaries

 ## Create a carton containing the provided inventory_units